State and Local Taxation

 Tuition and Fees

-Students who intend to complete the Certificate in International Taxation on a stand-alone basis pay tuition by the credit hour at the normal rates set by the Law Center.
+Students who intend to complete the SALT Certificate on a stand-alone basis pay tuition by the credit hour at the normal rates set by the Law Center.

-For more information about the Certificate in International Taxation, please contact:
+For more information about the SALT Certificate, please contact:

 Philip M. Tatarowicz